Home > Become a Notary > How to Become an Oregon Notary

 Do I need to order a notary stamp in Oregon?

-Required Elements: An official stamp of a notary public shall contain the state seal, as described in ORS 186.020, and the following words, in descending order, centered in the official stamp to the right of the state seal:
+The Oregon notary stamp must contain the state seal, as described in ORS 186.020, and the following words, in descending order, centered in the official stamp to the right of the state seal:

 1. The words “Official Stamp.”